gwappa/amorphys/docs/source/core/signal.rst

         a required ``string`` property describing the physical quality that this signal is supposed to reflect, as it is inherited from :py:class:`Signal`.

+    .. py:attribute:: range

+        a required ``object`` property to describe what algebraic values this signal must hold, as it is inherited from :py:class:`Signal`.

+    .. py:attribute:: sampling-rate

+        a required :py:class:`Quantity` property to specify the sampling rate of this signal.

     .. py:attribute:: generated-by

         a required property indicating what spatial existence generates/emits this signal,